 Hi, and welcome.
 My name is Guillaume P. Hérault, I’m almost 60, and I work in Human Resources at a bank.
 I’m not a mathematician.
 I’m not an academic researcher.
 Until recently, I had never even heard of Fourier transforms.

 A decade ago, I stumbled across an article about the discovery of the largest known prime number—a Mersenne prime—thanks to a distributed computing project (GIMPS).
 That got me curious.
 How are such huge primes actually proven?
-That question led me down a long, twisting path into number theory, fast multiplication, and Fast Fourier Transforms.
+That question led me into number theory, fast multiplication, and Fast Fourier Transforms.

 So I dove in.
 I read hundreds of academic papers.
 Most of which were far above my head at first.
-And slowly, painfully, I started to understand.
+And slowly, painfully, I started to understand a few things.
 I’ve gathered those documents in the Library section of this site.

 The result is LucasNTT, a project that brings together what I’ve learned.
 I decided to write and share what was missing at the begining of my journey: a set of accessible documents to explain the math and algorithms behind it all (FFT, NTT, fast multiplication, IBDWT) written for people like me: curious, motivated, but not trained mathematicians.